 If you are in the mood for a no-bake cheesecake, take a look at our Blood Orange No Bake Cheesecake.
 So easy and delicious!

-However, I just couldn’t stop thinking about this coconut and almond infused cheesecake that sits atop of a coconut wafer crust and crowned with delicately crunchy coconut meringue.
+I just couldn’t stop thinking about this coconut and almond infused cheesecake.
+It sits atop of a coconut wafer crust and is crowned with delicately crunchy coconut meringue.

-In other words, this cheesecake tastes exactly like my favourite Italian chocolates: Raffaello by Ferrero.
+In other words, this cheesecake tastes exactly like those tasty Italian chocolates, Raffaello by Ferrero.

 The filling is half cream cheese (I used full fat tvorog aka farmer’s cheese) and half mascarpone plus plethora of eggs and coconut cream.

 Even as I am describing this epitome of a cheesecake I just want to start singing for joy but I will spare your ears.
 Besides, my singing won’t convince you of the glorious nature of this cheesecake, but hopefully this photo will.

 In other words, I am trying to say that if you love coconut and cheesecake this Raffaello cheesecake is made for you.